bouwe77/temba/readme.md

 2. `npm i ci`

-3. Rename the `.env.example` to `.env` and add your MongoDB connection settings
+3. Optional: Rename the `.env.example` to `.env` and add your MongoDB connection settings

 4. Edit `config.js` to enter the resource names you want to support